IshaRaut13/toxicity-detection/README.md

 |Logistic Regression |    0.82     |   0.80   |   0.81   |
 |SVM                 |    0.82     |   0.83   |   0.83   |

-## Web application:
-To make the web app, I used Streamlit to turn the python script into an app.
-For the final deployment of an interactive model, I used HuggingFace's Spaces.

-You can check it out and try it out [here]().

 ## Data:
 Data for this project was obtained from the GitHub repository of [SurgeAI](https://github.com/surge-ai/toxicity), a powerful NLP data labeling platform.